pangeo-data/pangeo-eosc/users/users-getting-started.md

 You can create, access and manage your buckets from the minIO console (or use [minIO Python package](https://min.io/docs/minio/linux/developers/python/minio-py.html)).
 The figure below shows the GUI (with several tabs on the left; the bucket tab is selected on the figure): initially, you won't have any buckets so please feel free to create public/privates buckets.

-As an individual user, make sure to let your bucket-name start with the prefix 'os.environ['JUPYTERHUB_USER']'+'-', otherwise the bucket will not be created.
+As an individual user, make sure to let your bucket-name start with the prefix `os.environ['JUPYTERHUB_USER']+'-'`, otherwise the bucket will not be created.

 ![minIO buckets](../figures/minIO_buckets.png)